elmarx/ansible-mysql-query/README.md

 ansible-mysql-query
 ===================

-Ansible module to set values in a mysql table.
-Sometimes some web-applications require settings to be done in the database.
+Ansible module to set values in a mysql table, or insert records.
+Useful for webapplications that store configurations in database.
+E.g. icingaweb2 requires the initial user to be inserted into the database.
+The install-wizard could do it, but with ansible you want to automate installation ;)

 Requirements:
 - python bindings for mysql (python-mysqldb on Debian)